golangci/golangci-lint-action/README.md

 golangci-lint command line arguments.

+> [!NOTE]
-Note: By default, the `.golangci.yml` file should be at the root of the repository.
+> By default, the `.golangci.yml` file should be at the root of the repository.
-The location of the configuration file can be changed by using `--config=`
+> The location of the configuration file can be changed by using `--config=`.

+> [!IMPORTANT]
+> Adding a `=` between the flag name and its value is important because the action parses the arguments on spaces.

 <details>
 <summary>Example</summary>